Join as a special member! 🛒 Visit Shop Gotta-havs

 Done?

 Take the first cookie you piped.
-With the other piping bag, the royal icing flooding, fill in the sugar cookie.
+With the other icing bag, flood the sugar cookie.

 Keep going until you have finished royal icing flooding all the cookies.
 Preferably a dozen.
 This will give you lots of practice.